DroneTales/SmartRelay/README.md

 ## Support the author

-If you like what I am doing you can support me using one of the link below:
+If you like what I am doing, you can support me using one of the links below:

 **BuyMeACoffee**: https://buymeacoffee.com/dronetales
 **Boosty**: https://boosty.to/drone_tales/donate